-The Species Conservation & Research Program (SCRP) continuously updates information on rare plant and animal species and vegetation communities in Delaware.
+The Species Conservation and Research Program (SCRP) continuously updates information on rare plant and animal species and vegetation communities in Delaware.
 The SCRP is the state’s most comprehensive, centralized source of information on rare plants, animals, and vegetation communities.

 Environmental Review Coordinator

 6180 Hay Point Landing Road

 Smyrna, DE 19977